Paris cops shoot a hammer-wielding suspect near Notre Dame Cathedral

-PARIS — French authorities opened a terror investigation Tuesday after police shot and wounded a hammer-wielding man who allegedly yelled, "This is for Syria!" and allegedly attacked a Parisian police officer.
+PARIS — French authorities opened a terror investigation Tuesday after police shot and wounded a hammer-wielding man who yelled "This is for Syria!" as he attacked a Parisian police officer outside the historic Notre Dame Cathedral.

-The attack happened outside historic Notre Dame Cathedral, a spot that draws thousands of tourists most days, police said.

-"This is for Syria!" the man yelled, according to French Interior Minister Gerard Collomb.
+Some 600 people were inside the famous 12th century church while the drama was happening outside and within minutes one of Paris' most visited tourist destinations was swarming with heavily armed police officers.

-And as police cornered the alleged attacker, hundreds of visitors were trapped inside the sanctuary and forced to put their hands up as investigators searched for any possible accomplices.
+And as police cornered the alleged attacker, the visitors trapped inside the sanctuary were ordered to put their hands up as investigators searched for any possible accomplices.

 "We've gone from sophisticated terrorism to terrorism where any tool will do," Collomb said.